belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Scan
    A scan consists of rather short data taking periods (hours or few days long) performed at slightly different energies (usually 10-50 MeV apart).
-The goals of a scan is to measure the lineshape of the :math:`e^+e^-` cross section to either check that data are collected on the resonance peak (short scans), or to perform real physics measurements such the search for exotic vector resonances (long scans above the :math:`\Upsilon(4S)`energy)
+The goals of a scan is to measure the line shape of the :math:`e^+e^-` cross section to either check that data are collected on the resonance peak (short scans), or to perform real physics measurements such the search for exotic vector resonances (long scans above the :math:`\Upsilon(4S)`energy)